Global Love Day: Events

 Since 2004, Global Love Day events takes place yearly around the world, including the United States, among the U.S. Hmong Community, England, India, and others.
 The holiday encourages individuals, groups, and organizations to host gatherings and celebrations according to their unique inspiration, while also being inclusive of other cultures and social considerations.

 Proclamations

-As of May 2025, more than 965 official proclamations have been issued by Governors, Mayors, and Councils from North America and Europe, recognizing 1 May as "Global Love Day".
+As of May 2026, more than 1005 official proclamations have been issued by Governors, Mayors, and Councils from North America and Europe, recognizing 1 May as "Global Love Day".
 A noteworthy addition in 2019 was a proclamation from the Dalai Lama honoring the day.

 Popular culture

 In 1998 writers for The Simpsons created a cynical holiday called Love Day, for the express intent of selling merchandise.
 This new holiday ultimately leads to the abandonment of Springfield after it is overwhelmed with garbage.

-In recent years, Global Love Day has been referenced in popular cultures, social media, on daily events calendars, blogs and well-known persons such as LeAnn Rimes.
+In recent years, Global Love Day has been referenced in popular cultures, social media, newspapers on daily events calendars, blogs and well-known persons such as LeAnn Rimes.